 If USCIS reviewed your properly completed application and decided that you don’t qualify for the adjustment of nonimmigration status or the extension to nonimmigration status that you’re seeking, it would have denied your case.
-You would probably need to turn to an immigration lawyer for help appealing that denial.
+You would probably need to turn to a lawyer for help appealing that denial.

 Instead, the “Case Rejected” status indicates that you made a mistake when preparing or submitting your application to USCIS.
 All you need to do is fix whatever mistake is holding up the review of your Form I-539 application and resubmit it.

 What Should I Do if My USCIS Case Status Says “Case Rejected” for My Form I-539 Case?